chuckvisionlab/chuckvisionlab.github.io/_pages/home.md

 permalink: /
 ---

-**We are the VISION Lab at [Rensselaer Polytechnic Institute](https://www.rpi.edu/) led by Dr. Charls V Stewart in Troy, New York.** Our aim is to design Computer Vision applications for Ecological Conservation.
+**We are the VISION Lab at [Rensselaer Polytechnic Institute](https://www.rpi.edu/) led by Dr. Charles V Stewart in Troy, New York.** Our aim is to design Computer Vision applications for Ecological Conservation.
 More details to follow.